numba/numba/docs/source/extending/high-level.rst

 Implementing attributes
 -----------------------

-Finally, the ``@overload_attribute`` decorator allows implementing a data attribute (or property) on a type.
-Only reading the attribute is possible;
-writable attributes are only supported through the :ref:`low-level API <low-level-extending>`.
+The ``@overload_attribute`` decorator allows implementing a data attribute (or property) on a type.
+Only reading the attribute is possible; writable attributes are only supported through the :ref:`low-level API <low-level-extending>`.

 The following example implements the :attr:`~numpy.ndarray.nbytes` attribute